-General Social Science is a two (2) year, pre-university / DEC program that prepares students for university studies in a broad range of topics from sociology and law, to education, psychology, languages, and more.
-The General Social Science profile is intended to grant students the option to pursue higher education in broad areas of study through the acquisition of scientific learning based on the integration of knowledge and methods acquired in various social science disciplines.
+General Social Science is a two-year pre-university DEC program that prepares students for university studies in a broad range of topics from sociology and law, to education, psychology, languages, and more.
+The General Social Science profile is intended to grant students the option to pursue higher education in broad areas of study through the acquisition of scientific learning, based on the integration of knowledge and methods acquired in various social science disciplines.

-Both a general as well as a commerce profile are offered at TAV College.
-Depending on the profile chosen, you will have the opportunity to analyze the human experience through the lens of various perspectives such as psychology, geography, economics, political science, sociology, and administration.
-The Social Science program aims to introduce you to these realities, explore important theories and authors, and also, help you understand the world around you, and abroad.
+The General Studies profile, of the Social Science DEC, provides learners with the opportunity to analyze the human experience through the lens of various perspectives such as psychology, geography, economics, political science, sociology, and administration.
+The Social Science program aims to introduce you to these realities, explore important theories and authors, and also, help you understand the world in a local and global context.

 In both of our Social Science profiles, students will be exposed to various disciplines that address the many aspects of human life:

 - The challenges of globalization

 - The functioning of our organizations

 WHAT IS SOCIAL SCIENCE?